 Source: AmbientInsight.com.
 (2013, December).
 The 2012-2017 Worldwide Mobile Learning Market.
 Retrieved from http://www.ambientinsight.com/Resources/Documents/Ambient-Insight-2012-2017-Worldwide-Mobile-Learning-Market-Executive-Overview.pdf

-3. Companies that utilize technology-based training methods are able to provide more training opportunities – resulting in higher employee satisfaction and lower turnover.
+3. Companies that utilize cloud based training methods are able to provide more training opportunities – resulting in higher employee satisfaction and lower turnover.
 The outcome?
 Revenue generated per employee is 26% higher.

 Source: Arth, B. (2011, September).
 The Business Impact of Next-Generation e-Learning, A Bersin & Associates Research Report.
 Retrieved fro

 4. According to a study conducted by IBM, every dollar invested in online training yields $30 in productivity.
 With virtual learning, employees are able to get back to work faster and put their new skills into practice right away – a big boost to the bottom line, especially where sales teams are concerned.

 Source: IBM.com (2014, May).
 The Value of Training.
 Retrieved from https://www-304.ibm.com/services/learning/pdfs/IBMTraining-TheValueofTraining.pdf

 5. Big Blue also reported having saved $200 million after switching to virtual training delivery – a 2/3 savings of their prior costs.